 Singapore Cable Car

-Yup, the Faber Peak group here in Singapore offers up pods on their famous cable car across the water to private dinners, drinks and themed parties.
+Yup, the One Faber Group here in Singapore offers up pods on their famous cable car across the water to private dinners, drinks and themed parties.
 Sure, you might not want to spend the entire night whizzing around in a circle, but it’s certainly a funny start to an adult party with a difference.

 Bobbi’s Pole Studio

 222 Queen Street, #02-01, 6333 4308

 There’s limbering up for a night out and there’s getting stuck in and having a good laugh at a pole dancing lesson.
 You don’t have to get down and dirty if you feel that’s a tad much for you all, but it really is fun to strut around in heels and test out a few spins on the pole.
 The EL girls did this a while back, and we giggled for a good hour (while burning plenty of calories!).

 After an even bigger capsule in the sky?
 You can also rent out spaces on the Singapore Flyer, which cram in far more people than you might think.
 Up to 28 people can party in the pod, with space for dining tables, decorations and even a few waiters to keep you topped up.

 46 Kim Yam Road, 8228 5961

 Is your party often bouncing off the walls?
 Make it literal and book a slot at Amped, Singapore’s first indoor trampoline park.
 And it’s exactly that – a huge floor of connected trampolines that everyone can’t help but fall in love with the minute they start bouncing.

 Resorts World Sentosa, 8 Sentosa Gateway, 6577 8888